Monte Real Air Base: History

 The air base is located at the former installations of the aero club of Leiria, that existed from 1938 to 1941, when it became a military aerodrome of the Portuguese Army's aviation service.
 In 1952 the Army's aviation and the Portuguese Navy's aviation service were merged, resulting in the creation of the Portuguese Air Force, but the aerodrome wasn't actively used until the air base was established in 1959.

 Construction of the air base began in 1957 and was completed in 1959, it being officially inaugurated on 4 October by the President of the Republic Admiral Américo Tomás.
 That same year the first Portuguese F-86F Sabre squadron, Esquadra 50 "Falcões", that was created the previous year, was transferred to Monte Real and was re-designated as 51 Squadron "Falcões" (Falcons).
 At the same time a second F-86F squadron, 52 Squadron "Galos" (Roosters), was also formed.

-Adopting the motto "Alcança Quem Não Cansa" (attaining without ceasing), these two squadrons became part of the new Operational Group 501 and together totaled 50 F-86F combat aircraft.
+Adopting the motto "Alcança Quem Não Cansa" ('He/She who never tires, reaches"), these two squadrons became part of the new Operational Group 501 and together totaled 50 F-86F combat aircraft.
 This number was later increased to 65 fighters.
 52 Squadron was disbanded on 12 July 1961.

 Between 1974 and 1987 the Advanced Fighter Training Squadron (Esquadra de Instrução Complementar de Aviões de Caça, E.I.C.P.A.C.), later re-designated as 103 Squadron, was based at Monte Real and operated the T-33A Shooting Star and T-38A Talon.